 I start from the top of my head and work my way down.
 Sometimes I even do internal organs.

-After you have relaxed smaller body parts relax them as a whole, e.g., shoulder, upper arm, bicep, elbow, forearm, hand, fingers, relax the whole arm.
+After you have relaxed smaller body parts relax them as a whole.
+For example, shoulder, upper arm, bicep, elbow, forearm, hand, fingers, relax the whole arm.

 At the end relax the whole body as one.